This post may contain affiliate links. Read our disclosure policy here.

 Not convinced you’ll have the time to make your own alfredo sauce?
 Watch how easy it is to make at home in this video.

-With hundreds of chicken recipes on my websites and in my cookbooks, I firmly believe this is the best chicken casserole recipe you’ll find around.
+With hundreds of chicken recipes on my websites and in my cookbooks, I firmly believe this is the best chicken pasta recipe you’ll find around.

 The suggestion to use Cajun seasoning or Creole seasoning will add a little “zesty” and spice that takes this recipe to another level.
 I like to use Zatarain’s Big and Zesty Original Creole Seasoning but feel free to use what you have around.